miesch-code/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.
 - Emulator on macOS would not run the code although it ran fine on Windows.
-Resolved by using a different emulator: Pixel 3 API 28
+Resolved by using a different emulator, Pixel 3 API 28.
 - Drag and drop feature did not work in the .XML Design interface.
 Resolved by enabling the "autoconnection to parent" feature.

 ### Open-source libraries used